Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 !!! note
-    Uploading from your local computer to LUMI-O directly is currently recommended only for small files.
+    Uploading from your local computer to LUMI-O directly is currently recommended only for small files that take less than a minute to upload.
+    For larger files, you can upload them to your project scratch directory and then move them to LUMI-O.

 ### Active Jobs